Cwtch: COVID-19 Pandemic

 During the COVID-19 pandemic in Wales, the word was often used in discussing the Welsh Government's social restrictions.
 In March 2020 Dawn Bowden AM stated that she was "feeling hugely emotional that I have no idea when I'm going to be able to cwtch my six-month-old grandson again."
 The Llywydd of the Senedd, Elin Jones ended the final Plenary session of the fifth Senedd (which was conducted virtually due to the government's own restrictions) by saying "I give you all a virtual cwtch, and good evening."
+In criticising the Welsh Government's restrictions, Fay Jones the Conservative MP for Brecon and Radnorshire became the first person to use the word in the British Parliament.

-London based news services also used the word in reporting the lifting of the Welsh restrictions for a wider readership across the United Kingdom.
+London-based news services also used the word in reporting the lifting of the Welsh restrictions for a wider readership across the United Kingdom.
 Describing the restrictions as a "ban on having a cwtch".